Paros Travel Guide (2026): Where to Stay, Eat, and What to Do

 Top Things to Do in Paros

-Explore Naoussa
+Explore Naoussa at Sunset

 Wander the whitewashed alleyways of this former fishing village, now filled with chic boutiques, cafes, and bars.
 At sunset, the harbor becomes a postcard-perfect scene.